Islamic estate planning

 What is Islamic estate?

 The "Estate" (tarikah) is any kind and nature of assets, wealth, house, land, money in the bank, cash, or belongings owned upon death.
-Islamic estate means all legal and Halal estate owned by a Muslim testator or grantor upon death.
+Islamic estate or Muslim estate means all legal and Halal estate owned by a Muslim testator or grantor upon death.
 According to Muslim succession law rules, an executor or trustee (personal family member or corporate from a trust company) will distribute the Islamic estate to the inheritors (warith) after a person's death.
-The only difference between Islamic estate and the estate in legal terms is, no distinctions between movable and immovable properties under Islamic law.
+The only difference between Islamic estate and the estate in legal terms is no distinctions between movable and immovable properties under Islamic law.
 The Estate to be distributed is after considering all the debts aligned between Legal and Islamic law.
-Many people believe only capital (House, Land, etc.) to be estate which is not true.
+Many people believe only capital (House, Land, etc.) is the estate, which is untrue.
+Muslim estate cannot be distributed other than the Islamic inheritance law.

 Which estate planning tools are useful for estate distribution in Islam?